 2.2.5 The Office of the Pro Vice-Chancellor (International and Quality) will provide the latest approved schedule to the Quality and Standards Committee and also publish it on MyUSC.

 2.3.1 At least 12 months prior to the first milestone date for the review, the Office of the Pro Vice-Chancellor (International and Quality) will provide the Portfolio Manager, Review Leader and Review Officer with:

 - written advice of a forthcoming review of the Board and its Committees, together with details of the relevant University review personnel and milestone dates.

-- copies of the Committee/Board Reviews and Self-Reviews - Managerial Policy, associated procedures, and other relevant review support materials.
+- copies of the Committee/Board Reviews and Self-Reviews - Operational Policy, associated procedures, and other relevant review support materials.

 - a proposal for convening an initial meeting of the relevant University review personnel to plan for and progress the review.

 2.3.2 At least six months prior to the first milestone date for a review of the Board and its Committees, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Review Leader to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.

 2.4 Review planning meetings

 Review planning meetings involving the relevant Portfolio Manager (as appropriate), Review Leader, Review Officer and the Review Support Officer should be held well in advance of the first milestone date for the review, and thereafter as needed, in order to: